Weekly Photo Challenge: Colors

 23 Sunday Dec 2012

-Posted in Life, Simple Pleasures
+Posted Life, Simple Pleasures

 Baltimore, craft, daily life, farmers market, Life, photo essay, photography